dodoni/dodoni.github.io/Documentation.md

 * **...extend the Excel Add-In of the Dodoni.net project?**

 If you like to add further UDF (user defined functions) to the Excel Add-In it is not recommended to extend or modify the `Dodoni.XLIntegration` assembly.
-Instead, create a new .net project (at least .NET 4.0) and add references to `ExcelDna.Integration.dll` of the distribution of [Excel-DNA](exceldna.codeplex.com) and to the required assemblies of the Dodoni.net project, i.e. _at least_
+Instead, create a new .net project and add references to `ExcelDna.Integration.dll` of the distribution of [Excel-DNA](exceldna.codeplex.com) and to the required assemblies of the Dodoni.net project, i.e. _at least_
 * Dodoni.BasicComponents.dll,
 * Dodoni.XLBasicComponents.dll,
 * Dodoni.XLIntegration.dll.

 Copy the XLDodoni.dna file of the distribution of the Dodoni.net project to the directory of the binaries of your .net project and store it under a file name of your choice.
 Modify the .dna file in a way that it refers to your .net project as well.
 Copy the 32- or 64-bit XLL file of [Excel-DNA](exceldna.codeplex.com) to the same directory and store it under the same name as the .dna file.
 This XLL should make available your individual UDF's.

 * **...use a specific logging?**